-- 2. Moderate-to-severe OSA with AHI: 15 to 100 events per hour, and polysomnography within 24 months of Inspire stimulator consult - 3.
+- 2. Moderate-to-severe OSA with AHI: 15 to 100 events per hour, and polysomnography or home sleep testing within 24 months of Inspire stimulator consult - 3.
 Central and mixed sleep apnea accounted for < 25% of all AHI events - 4.
 Recommendation for Inspire stimulator by both an ENT and a sleep specialist - 5.
-Documentation which demonstrates CPAP failure (defined as AHI greater than 15 despite CPAP usage) or CPAP intolerance (defined as less than 4 hours per night, 5 nights per week).
-Also, including shared decision-making that the patient was intolerant of CPAP despite consultation with a sleep specialist; documentation supports lack of compliance for at least 6 months - 6.
+Documentation which demonstrates CPAP failure (defined as AHI greater than 15 despite CPAP usage) or CPAP intolerance (defined as less than 4 hours per night, 5 nights per week); or documentation supports non-compliance for at least 6 months - 6.
 No anatomical findings which would compromise the performance of the Inspire stimulator - 7.
 BMI < 40 kg/meter squared - 8.
 Dental appliance has been determined to not provide adequate control of the patient's sleep apnea or is not clinically appropriate - 9.
 Inspire stimulator must be implanted by an ENT